Andy Milligan: Career

 During the late 1950s, Milligan became involved in the nascent off-off-Broadway theater movement where he mounted productions of plays by Lord Dunsany and Jean Genet at the Caffe Cino, a small Greenwich Village coffeehouse that served as a hothouse for rising theater talent like Lanford Wilson, Tom Eyen and John Guare.
-Milligan also became involved with directing low-key theater productions at the La MaMa Experimental Theatre Club.
+Milligan also became involved with directing low-key theater productions at Café La Mama in 1962 (renamed the La MaMa Experimental Theatre Club in 1964).
 During this period, he operated and designed for a clothing boutique named Ad Lib and used his dressmaking skills to costume many theatrical productions.

 In the early 1960s, Milligan began making movies.
 He met some of the actors for his early movies at Caffe Cino.
 His first released movie was a 30-minute black-and-white 16 mm short drama titled Vapors (1965).
 The movie, set on one Friday evening in the St. Mark's Baths, a gay bathhouse for men, portrays an emotionally awkward and unconsummated meeting between two strangers.
 Milligan was later employed by producers of exploitation films, particularly William Mishkin, to direct softcore sexploitation and horror features, many featuring actors known from the off-off Broadway theater community.

 Most of his early exploitation movie fell into the genre of morality play.
 Milligan's plays and movies explored topics of transgression and punishment, dysfunctional family relationships, repressed sexuality, homosexuality and physical deformity, and include such titles as Depraved!
 (1967), The Naked Witch (1967), The Promiscuous Sex (1967), The Degenerates (1967), The Filthy Five (1969), Gutter Trash (1969), The Ghastly Ones (1968), Seeds of Sin (1968), Fleshpot on 42nd Street (1973), The Rats Are Coming!
 The Werewolves Are Here!
 (1973), and Guru, the Mad Monk (1970).
 Most of Milligan's early works are currently considered lost films.

 In 1966, Milligan set up his residence in a Victorian-era mansion located in St. George, Staten Island, within a mile walking distance of the Staten Island Ferry.
 The house soon became what he dubbed "Hollywood Central," where he filmed several of his movies.
 Milligan wrote, directed, built sets and sewed costumes for nearly all of his movies.
 His usual "stock company" often was supplemented by Staten Island locals.